greatif/kundenverwaltung/README.md

 - scope of collected data can be extended individually via YForm
 - search function
 - PDF output for invoices
-- export function for customer data and invoices
+- export/import function for customer data and invoices

 ## Requirements